-8.4 External DC supply discussion
+8.4 External DC supply and step-up B+ discussion

 Perhaps the most commonly available external DC supply is a 12V regulated plugpack (aka smps 'brick') with a max current rating typically between about 1 to 8A.
-This form of supply can be used to generate a B+ supply rail, as discussed in the next section.
+This form of supply can be used to generate a B+ supply rail, as discussed later in this section.
 Issues can arise if this path is taken, such as: